nakagami/exawabi/README.md

 end
 ```

-And need to install [Rust](https://www.rust-lang.org/tools/install) on build.
+And need to install [Rust](https://www.rust-lang.org/tools/install) on compile NIF.

 The docs can be found at [https://hexdocs.pm/exawabi](https://hexdocs.pm/exawabi).